 If you think you’ve seen it all you’re wrong.
 I certainly did, until I heard of Turtle Jelly of course.
 The Chinese have proven throughout the ages to be a very resourceful country.
 They seem to create and invent things that you would never have imagined possible.
 Turtle Jelly is one of these unique inventions!

 The shell of a Tortoise is boiled for hours alongside herbs until it turns into a jello-like texture.
-Some flour and corn starch is added to improve the consistency and voila!
+Some flour and cornstarch are added to improve the consistency and voila!
 Turtle Jelly is ready to be eaten!

-As you bite into the belly a puss filled burst of bitter juices rush out into your mouth in a sudden and unexpected explosion.
+As you bite into the belly, a puss-filled burst of bitter juices rush out into your mouth in a sudden and unexpected explosion.
 This meal is sure to get your stomach churning and neck hairs raising.
-If there’s one infallible way to ditch your fear of spiders this is it!
+If there’s one perfect way to ditch your fear of spiders, this is it!

-If the gooey appearance is too much for your appetite, you can always use them as a creepy prop for your haunted eyeball room on Halloween!
+If the gooey appearance is too much for your appetite, you can always use them like a creepy prop for your haunted eyeball room on Halloween!